Coderucker/bitbuild/README.md

 python test.py
 ```

+Download latest builds from [Releases](https://github.com/Bit-Build/bitbuild/releases/latest)

+# Usage
+BitBuild has been build to ease the way to configure and use the program.
+You can use Bit-Build in Three easy step
+1) Create a Bitfile
+2) Add Configurations in it.
+3) Run `bitbuild` in your Terminal Window.

+Read more about configuration [here](https://github.com/Bit-Build/bitbuild/blob/main/docs/CONFIGURATION.md).
+BitBuild program accepts a argument that's an optional named `--count` or `-c`.
+It needs a value of Integer.
+It is used to specify how much times the program should run.
+It breaks after it reaches the count.
+More of the features are coming on the way.
+Stay tuned and support us.
 # Contribution
 `BitBuild` is build to make your code workflow easier.
 If you have any ideas or problems related to this repo, open a issue about it.